osamahfaisal/Vehicle-door-handle-control-unit/README.md

 # Vehicle-door-handle-control-unit

-- <h3> The project aims to implement a vehicle door handle control unit that supports an anti-theft locking capability.
+-  **The project aims to implement a vehicle door handle control unit that supports an anti-theft locking capability.
-The system consists of the following components: </h3>
+The system consists of the following components:**

   1. A microcontroller unit.
   2. Two push buttons, one to simulate the handle lock/unlock button and the other one to simulate the door lock/unlock.